A 'Fixer Upper' Timeline: From Waco to Worldwide Sensations

 January 2017: Demo Day on Magnolia Table

 When Waco’s iconic Elite Cafe closed its doors after nearly a century, Chip and Jo knew they wanted its legacy to continue ... and that they were just the team to continue it.
-The storied location will reopen for breakfast, brunch and lunch—as Magnolia Table—later this year.
+The storied location reopened in February 2018 and is now serving breakfast, brunch and lunch—as Magnolia Table.

 November 2017: Season 5 of Fixer Upper Begins

 In September of 2017, Chip and Jo broke more than a few hearts by announcing that the next Fixer Upper season would be their last.
 That said, their need to take some time for themselves can hardly be called surprising: Their businesses now employ more than 600 people in Waco, their shooting schedule has kept them busy for 11 months a year and it’s high time for them to spend some time off-camera, especially because ...